jacky5823a/docs/AccountingPlatformAPI/reference-en.md

 ## Valid Bet Amount
 - The diff between Banker/Player, or High/Low.
 If a player place on the Banker 200 and on the Player 100 and game result is not tie.
 The valid bet amount would be 100
 - If the game result of Baccarat is tie, the valid bet amount of Banker and Player would be 0.
 If a player place on the Banker 200 and on the Player 200 and game result is tie, the valid bet amount would be 0
 - If the game result of DragonTiger is tie, the valid bet amount would be the half of bet amount.
 If a player place on the Dragon 200 and game result is tie, the valid bet amount would be 100
+- If the game result of Se Die is 2 red and 2 white, the valid bet amount would be 0 for the High/Low spot
 - Other than the conditions above, the valid bet amount would be as same as the bet amount